 Children will need to be taken to the hospital for evaluation following CPR.

-If a child is unresponsive and someone is with you, have that person call for emergency medical services right away.
+Call the doctor if your child is unresponsive.
+If someone is with you, have that person call for emergency medical services right away.
 If you are alone, do CPR for about 2 minutes before calling for medical help.

 EBSCO Medical Review Board